 - Grilling gloves: Cooking over a fire can get hot quickly, especially when you’re flipping a grill basket.
 You don’t want to grill your hands too!
 We highly recommend gloves like this.

 - Meat Thermometer: The only way to know if beef is fully cooked on the inside is to check it with a meat thermometer.
-We’ve tried dozens of thermometers, and the absolute best is the Thermapen by Thermoworks.
+We’ve tried dozens of thermometers, and our favorite is the Thermapen.

 Video: Making campfire burgers